 By the middle of the 16th century, Western European sailors began to arrive in the Far East with colonial intentions.
-Due to is prime geographical location where the Northeast Asian waters meet the Southeast waters, Taiwan became an object of competition for powers from Europe, China and Japan.
+Due to its a prime geographical location where the Northeast Asian waters meet the Southeast waters, Taiwan became an object of competition for powers from Europe, China and Japan.
 The Dutch East India Company arrived in 1624 with the intent of taking advantage of Taiwan’s tropical crops like sugar cane and rice.

 In 1662, Cheng Chen-Kung was battling the Ching Dynasty in China.
 After he was defeated, he returned to Taiwan with the goal of removing the Dutch.
 Once this was accomplished, he established the island’s first Chinese-style regime.
 As the Chinese mainland was changing, many people sought refuge in Taiwan.
-However, by 1683, the Ching Dynasty managed to conquer Taiwan and the island became part of the Chinese Empire and many restrictions were put in place to prevent Taiwan from becoming a base for resistance.
+However, by 1683, the Ching Dynasty managed to conquer Taiwan and the island became part of the Chinese Empire many restrictions were put in place to prevent Taiwan from becoming a base for resistance.
 Despite these restrictions, many people from China’s southeastern coast migrated and intermarried with the locals, sharing cultures.
 Over the next two hundred years, the majority of Taiwan’s population became integrated with immigrants from China.

 By the second half of the 19th century, colonial interests expanded bringing missionaries and further trade options.
 In 1894, the Sino-Japanese War saw Taiwan ceded to Japan.
 Japan created much infrastructure including new modes of transportation and greatly improved the standard of living.
 Industrial Japan and agricultural Taiwan proved to be a fruitful relationship.
 However, after the Second World War when Japan was forced to surrender, they were also forced to give up much of their territory.